Big Cypress N.Pr., FL

 To truly experience Big Cypress National Preserve, we immersed ourselves in it’s lush greenery and enjoyed the details of its rich and unusual plant and animal life.

 About a third of Big Cypress is covered by cypress trees, mostly the dwarf pond cypress.
 However, a few of the giant bald cypresses that once dominated this area still remain.
 Some are as old as 700 tears, with trunks so wide it would take four people to encircle one with outstretched arms.
+Also, on the trunk is the Strangler Fig. The roots of the strangler fig are often thought to be vines growing on the host tree.
+As the roots grow, they wrap around the host tree, sometimes killing it.

 We were in southern Florida during the dry season.
 However, the rainy season begins in May and lasts until the following autumn.
 The rains flood Big Cypress to depths of one meter and then slowly drain south to the Gulf of Mexico.
 The land is so flat that the water moves at a stately rate of only 1.6 km/day.
 Even after the rains end in October, it takes another three months before water levels fully subside.